pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ## Important details

 - In the current version, the number of variables `n` should be declared before compilation in `./data/header.h`.
-- The parameter `EPSILON` controls the minimum difference in log-evidence the best partition should have from the previous best in ordered to be considered the new best.
+- The parameter `EPSILON` in `./data/header.h` controls the minimum difference in log-evidence the best partition should have from the previous best in ordered to be considered the new best.
 Setting this to 0 can result in partitions that are equivalent up to permutation to be considered better due to numerical inaccuracy.
 This can cause the algorithm to perform more iterations than strictly necessary.